 306,000-gallon Ocean habitat

 The Living Shipwreck is a key habitat at the North Carolina Aquarium at Pine Knoll Shores.
 At 306,000 gallons of saltwater, it is the largest manmade ocean habitat in North Carolina.
 The habitat features a replica of the U-352 German submarine that was sunk off the coast of North Carolina in 1942.
-The U-352 was the first U-boat sunk by the U.S. Coast Guard and is one of three U-boats off the North Carolina coast accessible to sport divers. the wreck is a rare oasis of structure on the sand, resting in 115 feet of water, the debris attracts swarms of fish seeking food and and shelter.
+The U-352 was the first U-boat sunk by the U.S. Coast Guard and is one of three U-boats off the North Carolina coast accessible to sport divers.
+The wreck is a rare oasis of structure on the sand, resting in 115 feet of water, the debris attracts swarms of fish seeking food and shelter.